Glasgow and Scottish Passions

-This sprawling but charming factory — with a name that means "Valley of the Deer" (hence the logo) — offers excellent tours and tastings.
+This sprawling yet charming factory — with a name that means "Valley of the Deer" (hence the logo) — offers excellent tours and tastings.
 After a short promotional video, a kilted guide walks visitors through the impressive plant, which includes a busy bottling hall — and tours finish with an extensive tasting session.

-Throughout the summer, communities in central and northern Scotland host traditional festivals of Highland Games (sometimes called Highland Gatherings), which range from huge and glitzy (such as the Braemar Gathering, which the Queen attends, or the Cowal Highland Gathering, Scotland's biggest) to humble and small-town (which I find more fun).
+Throughout the summer, communities in central and northern Scotland host traditional festivals of Highland Games (sometimes called Highland Gatherings), which range from huge and glitzy (such as the Braemar Gathering, which members of the royal family attend, or the Cowal Highland Gathering, Scotland's biggest) to humble and small-town (which I find more fun).
 Some of the more modern games come with loud pop music and corporate sponsorship, but still manage to celebrate the Highland spirit.
 Most take place between mid-June and late August (usually on Saturdays, but occasionally on weekdays).
 The games are typically a one-day affair, kicking off around noon and winding down in the late afternoon.
 Events are rain or shine (so bring layers) and expect to pay a nominal admission fee at smaller games.
 If you're traveling to Scotland in the summer, check schedules online to see if you'll be near any Highland Games before locking in your itinerary.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.